thiagohflima/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

-`S3FileCache` was removed. `cacheDirCleanUpExpunge` and `cacheDirCleanUpFrequency` were removed from `com.liferay.portal.store.s3.configuration.S3StoreConfiguration`.
+`S3FileCache` was removed.
+In addition, `cacheDirCleanUpExpunge` and `cacheDirCleanUpFrequency` were removed from `com.liferay.portal.store.s3.configuration.S3StoreConfiguration`.

 ### Who is affected?

 This affects anyone using the S3 file store.
-When downloading files from S3, the data from S3 will be directly forwarded to the client, and no longer cached on Liferay server.
+When downloading files from S3, the data is directly forwarded to the client, and no longer cached on the Liferay server.

 ### How should I update my code?

 No code changes are necessary.

-Remove `cacheDirCleanUpExpunge` and `cacheDirCleanUpFrequency` from `com.liferay.portal.store.s3.configuration.S3StoreConfiguration.config`.
+If using a `com.liferay.portal.store.s3.configuration.S3StoreConfiguration.config` file to configure S3 in Liferay, remove the properties `cacheDirCleanUpExpunge` and `cacheDirCleanUpFrequency`.

 ### Why was this change made?

-`S3FileCache` has various design flaws, and all other cloud-based store implementations in Liferay do not provide any caching mechanism.
+`S3FileCache` has various design flaws, and no other cloud-based store implementation in Liferay provides caching.

 ---------------------------------------